logo

 Regular monitoring of your blood pressure is essential to detect any signs of pregnancy-induced hypertension or preeclampsia.

-Routine urine tests are performed to check for protein, glucose, and signs of infection.
+Routine urine tests may be performed to check for protein, glucose, and signs of infection.

-If you haven’t already had a glucose screening test, it may be scheduled around this time to check for gestational diabetes.
+If you haven’t already had a glucose screening test but need one, it may be scheduled around this time to check for gestational diabetes.

 FAQs